KaustubhD/Some-Pens/Julia Set/README.md

 # Julia Set

 An implementation of the Julia set.
+Read its [wiki](https://en.wikipedia.org/wiki/Julia_set)

 ## Directions